What You Need to Know About Valium Overdose

 Taken as prescribed, it is a safe and effective treatment.
 However, some people choose to use Valium without a prescription or use more than they should, resulting in a benzodiazepine overdose.

 Overdosing on Valium can be deadly.
-If you or a loved one are struggling with Valium addiction or substance abuse, Zinnia Healing can equip you with the tools needed for recovery.
+If you or a loved one are struggling with Valium addiction or substance abuse, Zinnia Health can equip you with the tools needed for recovery.